-Yes, but this proves to be too difficult for the return you get from scanning on the line.
-The runners cross very rapidly and having someone there to slow them down to scan the barcode usually makes things unmanagable.
+No. The runners cross very rapidly and having someone there to slow them down to scan the barcode usually makes things unmanageable.
 There is no way to get them all and even the ones you get will not reflect the correct time due to the delay between when the runner crosses the finish line and the time you scan the bib.
 You should also not try to scan the bibs at the exit of the finish chute.
 It is best to collect the bar code tags on a stringer and take them to the computer.
 In this way you can resolve problems that could not be resolved at the exit of the finish chute.

 Can I use more than one computer to score a race?

-RunScore is designed to be used with a simple TCP connection to connect RSClient to RSServer with or without an established LAN or Peer-to-Peer Network.
+RunScore is designed to be used with a simple TCP/IP connection to connect RSClient to RSServer with or without an established LAN or Peer-to-Peer Network.

 Can I install RunScore on multiple computers?